 Pictures on this page show all of these options.

-Snow climb-- From Lake Marie, climb Marie Couloir, a short distance south of the Diamond, and then hike north to the summit.
-This is a more-than-honorable way of climbing the Diamond.
+, a short distance south of the Diamond, and then hike north to the summit.
+Or hike a little more to the north to access the Lookout Couloirs

 On WY 130, park at the Mirror Lake Picnic Area and pick up the Lakes Trail.
 This is about 28 miles east from the intersection of WY 130 and 230 south of Saratoga, and it is about 13 miles west of Centennial.